danielmuthama/danielmuthama/README.md

 whom I can learn, discuss and collaborate with in my upcoming projects.</p>
 Here is my progress:

-    - 🔭 I’m currently working on: ...A website
+    - 🔭 I’m currently working on: A website
-    - 🌱 I’m currently learning: ...R language & Apache kafka
+    - 🌱 I’m currently learning: R language & Apache kafka
-    - 👯 I’m looking to collaborate on: ...Node js projects without using frameworks nor dependencies e.g.hashing
+    - 👯 I’m looking to collaborate on: Node.js
-    - 🤔 I’m looking for help with: ...Python Django
+    - 🤔 I’m looking for help with: Python Django
-    - 💬 Ask me about: ...React and JavaScript
+    - 💬 Ask me about: React and JavaScript
     - 😜 Fun Fact: I sleep with one eye Open

 > My GitHub Stats: